HamidrezaYaghoubi/HamidrezaYaghoubi.github.io/_pages/about.md

 </div>

 <div class="work-description">
-<p>TPASI stands as one of Iran's largest and most technologically advanced companies.
+<p>TAPSI is an Iranian ride‑hailing company similar to Uber, and stands as one of Iran’s largest and most technologically advanced companies.
 Notable projects I contributed to include:</p>

 <ul class="project-list">
 <li><strong>Estimated Time of Arrival (ETA):</strong> Investigated and developed traffic prediction models, improving ETA accuracy using techniques inspired by industry best practices.</li>